Designated as exemplifying “Excellence in Holistic Nursing Education” by the American Holistic Nurses Association, 2013

 Nightingale’s patient-centered approach to nursing care and healing diminished within the medical technology revolution of the 20th and 21st centuries.
 But in recent years, holistic nursing has begun to found its rightful way back into contemporary nursing, effectively tying together medical breakthroughs with a nurturing and healing approach.
 This is the very premise of UMA’s BS program.
 It takes the best of modern medicine, health, and caring, and ties it together with all the profession has learned over the past 100 years.

-UMA’s BS in Nursing program was granted 5-year full accreditation by the Accreditation Commission for Education in Nursing (ACEN) in March of 2014.
-The ACEN has scheduled the next evaluation visit for Fall 2018.
-The ACEN website is www.acenursing.org .
-The address for and phone contact information for ACEN is listed below.
+UMA’s BS in Nursing program was granted a 5-year full accreditation by the Accreditation Commission for Education in Nursing (ACEN) in March 2014.
+The next evaluation is scheduled for Fall 2018.

 A whole new way to grow.